YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/30.sso_ldap_integration/sso_ldap_integration.md

 `$remote_user` being a special variable in NGINX that maps to the user provided in the HTTP Basic Auth headers.
 The PHP application will then use the `HTTP_REMOTE_USER` info in its code.

-TODO/FIXME : moar explanations of how this is done for non-PHP apps ?
+TODO/FIXME: moar explanations of how this is done for non-PHP apps?

 ## Configuring SSOwat permissions for the app